celery/celery/docs/userguide/workers.rst

 .. seealso::

-    The :program:`celeryctl` program is used to execute remote control commands from the commandline.
+    The :program:`celeryctl` program is used to execute remote control commands from the command line.
 It supports all of the commands listed below.
 See :ref:`monitoring-celeryctl` for more information.

 .. _worker-broadcast-fun: